andrew/ultimate-awesome/README.md

 - [awesome-cooklang-recipes](https://github.com/cooklang/awesome-cooklang-recipes) - A curated list of cookbooks and recipes involving the use of the cooklang recipe markup language.
 - [awesome-multi-label-paper-list](https://github.com/entropy2333/awesome-multi-label-paper-list) - A curated list of papers for multi-label classification.
 - [awesome-erlang](https://github.com/erlang-punch/awesome-erlang) - An (accurate) list of awesome Erlang resources.
+- [awesome-hackathon](https://github.com/happyhackingspace/awesome-hackathon) - Tools and resources to help you build, design, and win hackathons! 🏆.
 - [awesome-job-boards](https://github.com/idimetrix/awesome-job-boards) - The best job boards for fast hiring.
 - [awesome-offline-to-online-RL-papers](https://github.com/linhlpv/awesome-offline-to-online-RL-papers) -  A list of Offline to Online RL papers (continually updated).
+- [awesome-macos](https://github.com/milanaryal/awesome-macos) - A curated list of 😎 awesome apps and tools for  macOS.
 - [awesome_ImageAesthetics](https://github.com/miyamotty/awesome_ImageAesthetics) - A list of Image Aesthetics papers and resources.
 - [sponsorship](https://github.com/Neuro-Hack/sponsorship) - A list of potential sponsors for hackathons.
 - [Data-Science-and-Machine-Learning-Resources](https://github.com/nishitpatel01/Data-Science-and-Machine-Learning-Resources) - List of Data Science and Machine Learning Resource that I frequently use.